pizycki/agusmakmun.github.io/_posts/2017-02-01-Porting -to-Oracle-with-Entity-Framework.md

 Could not load type 'OracleInternal.Common.ConfigBaseClass' from assembly 'Oracle.ManagedDataAccess, Version=4.121.2.0, Culture=neutral, PublicKeyToken=89b483f429c47342'.
 ```

 This is not clear to me.
-Sometime I have to uninstall it, sometime I have to install it (due the error says suggest something opposite).
+Sometime I have to uninstall it, sometime I have to install it (due the error suggests something opposite).

 I presume you have `gacutil` in your `PATH`.
 To check out, simply type `gacutil /?` to see available parameters.
 If you don't, [google for gacutil location](https://www.google.pl/search?q=gacutil+location) and [add it to your system variable PATH](https://www.google.pl/search?q=add+path+windows), or use `gacutil` with absolute path.
 Remember to open command window in Administrator mode.